 " ...
 We got off to Stoneywell at 10.45.
 When we got there there were more presents to open and then we all went for a stroll down the new path in the wood.
 At dinner we had a noble turkey and Basil succeeded in serving the whole ten of us from the breast.
 The plum pudding provided a three-penny bit for each of us!
 We had various fruits afterwards and then I retired for the afternoon to my Den where I slept comfortably in a deck chair, the upholstered chair being in the cottage, with a lovely fire.
 Four of us played bridge and Donald played chess with his Grandma while the rest did jig-saws &c after tea.
 Supper closed the party and then we came home with a beautifully clear night."

-Just as food was central to Sydney's celebrations over 80 years ago, today the tea-room is getting into the Christmas spirit with an array of festive treats on offer, including freshly baked mince pies.
-The shop, which can also be found in the laundry tea-room, has some great gifts available, including Arts and Crafts inspired toiletries and soft furnishings, and mirrors and jigsaws.
+Just as food was central to Sydney's celebrations over 80 years ago, today the tea-room is getting into the Christmas spirit with an array of festive treats on offer.
+The shop, which can also be found in the laundry tea-room, has some great gifts available, including jigsaws, an array of books and stocking fillers too.
 While a chess set is not on the shelves to fully recreate Sydney's Christmas, keep an eye out for his grandson's hand-carved set in Olympus.

 Although the cottage won't yet be decorated for Christmas, we'll be getting into the festive spirit with some of the family's decorations out in the room, as though the Gimsons are getting ready for Christmas.
-We'll even be making some of our own: come along and make a pomander, as well as table decorations using festive foliage freshly cut from the garden.
+We'll even be making some of our own.
 While you're here, add to our Stoneywell-inspired paper chain - let's see how long we can make it!